Holi 2026 at Pavani Pleasant: When Whitefield Turned into a Rainbow!

 The kids?
 Oh man!
 Aarav and Diya from 204, Zara and Amaan, Kavya, Reyansh, and Saira were so excited they could barely sleep.
 I heard Little Arjun from 502 asking his mom at 11 PM, “Is it Holi yet?” – we’ve all been there, buddy!

-D-Day: Colors, Music, and Mayhem! – Holi celebration at Pavani Pleasant
+D-Day: Colours, Music, and Mayhem! – Holi celebration at Pavani Pleasant

 7 AM on Holi morning, and the complex was already buzzing!
 Grandma Joshi from 101 (bless her 78-year-old soul) was up early, making puranis and sweets.
 Mrs. Fernandez was organizing the thandai station like a boss.
 And Vikram, our new resident, looked both terrified and excited – his first Holi in India, people!